StakeSquid/ethereum-rpc-docker/docs/howto-avalanche-archive.md

-How to bootstrap a Avalanche archive node with Docker
+EASY: How to bootstrap a Avalanche archive node in 3 steps
 ====

 Also EASY